norrismw/SLAE/assignments/README.md

-## Welcome
----
-This is the repository for my x86 Assembly Language and Shellcoding on Linux course work.
+This is the code repository for my x86 Assembly Language and Shellcoding on Linux course work.
+The code used for each assignment can be found in its respective directory above.

 ### Table of Contents